 There’s also a major holiday in Japan in August, called Obon.

-In 2019, Obon is around August 13-15, and if you’re looking for dates to avoid, it could be good to avoid travel the weekends before and after these dates, as well as during the week.
+Obon is in the middle of August, and if you’re looking for dates to avoid, it could be good to avoid travel the weekends before and after these dates, as well as during the week.

 Among other things, that can mean that train travel can get crowded.
 This includes the super fast shinkansen bullet train in Japan.

-On August 10, 2019, it was reported by the national news program in Japan (NHK) that reserved seats for these bullet trains were at capacity.
+In 2019, Obon was August 13-15.
+On August 10 of that year, it was reported by the national news program in Japan (NHK) that reserved seats for these bullet trains were at capacity.
 (All booked up!)